-One of the more stirring verses in the Bible to me is what Nehemiah said to his sly enemies from the walls of Jerusalem in the 5th century B.C.
+Nehemiah said to his sly enemies from the walls of Jerusalem.
 “I am doing a great work and cannot come down.
 Why should I come down to you and the work cease?”
-It probably sounded unreasonable, extreme, perhaps unsociable.
+(Nehemiah 6:3) It probably sounded unreasonable, extreme, perhaps unsociable.
 But Nehemiah was not only filled with a vision and conviction about what he was called to do.
 He also knew how to recognize distractions and subtle attempts to get him away from God’s highest and best.

-But where there is faith, reverence and obedience to God, the Devil is always going about in one form or the other to try to destroy God’s plan and His people.
-This is a constant throughout history and it’s shown in an amazing way in the book of Nehemiah.
-We often think of Satan “going about as a roaring lion, seeking whom he may devour” ( I Peter 5:8).
-But believe it or not, more often the Devil will go about as a sly, slithering serpent, like his temptations at the beginning in Eden.
+Where there is faith, reverence and obedience to God, the Devil is always going about in one form or the other to try to destroy God’s plan and His people.
+This is a constant throughout history and it’s shown in this amazing way in the book of Nehemiah.
+We often think of Satan “Going about as a roaring lion, seeking whom he may devour” ( I Peter 5:8).
+But, believe it or not, more often the Devil will go about as a sly, slithering serpent, like his temptations at the beginning in Eden.

-And often this is the Devil’s first line of attack.
-If he can dissuade you from obeying God through fear, confusion, doubt or whatever it takes to turn you away from your faith and obedience, then he doesn’t need to try any kind of physical attack on you.
+Often this is the Devil’s first line of attack.
+If he can dissuade you from believing and obeying God through his words which sow fear, confusion, doubt or whatever it takes to turn you away from your faith and obedience, then he doesn’t need to try any kind of physical attack on you.
 Like with Eve in the garden, the devil can just lie to you.
-And if you believe the lie, rather than God’s Word, Satan has won and you and God have lost.
+And if you believe the lie, rather than God’s Word, Satan has won.

-And those words, “I am doing a great work and cannot come down” are ones that we can claim, remember and even quote back to the Devil if need be when we are being besieged by temptations and allurements, doubts, fears and confusion that the Enemy of God throws at us daily to try to get us to cast away our confidence, surrender our joy and lose our crown to the words of Satan and the wisdom that is not of God.
+And those words, “I am doing a great work and cannot come down” are ones that we too can claim, remember and even quote back to the Devil if need be when we are being besieged by temptations, allurements, doubts, fears or confusion that the Enemy of God throws at us daily to try to get us to cast away our confidence, surrender our joy and lose our crown to the words of Satan and the wisdom that is not of God.
 Don’t come down from the wall of God’s will and high calling into the “plain of Ono”!
 God help us all to stay strong on the wall of God’s will.